-3.1 Location
+3.1 Location of Site

-The site at which the reactor is being installed, TA-35, is shown relative to the town and laboratory sites in Fig. 3.1.
-Circles of 1/2, 1, 1-1/2, 2, and 3 mile radius with Ta-35 in the center are also shown in this figure.
-Most of the technical areas and all of the town site with the exception of a small portion of the residential section are in the three mile zone.
+The site at which the reactor is being installed, TA-35, is located relative to the town site and other laboratory sites in Fig. 3.1.
+Circles of 1/2, 1, 1-1/2, 2, and 3 miles radii with TA-35 as the center are shown in this figure.
+The three mile zone encloses most of the technical areas and all of the town site with the exception of a small portion of the residential section.
 No areas open to the public, except a short section of highway, lie within the one mile zone.

 Access to the site is limited to persons having a technical area badge.
-Within the site, access to areas that are near the reactor installation is controlled outside the building by fences and gates, and inside by the arrangement of lockable doors.
+Access to areas within the site that are near the reactor installation is controlled outside the building by fences and gates and inside by the arrangement of lockable doors.

-3.2 Surrounding Areas
+3.2 Information on the Surrounding Areas

-Listed in Table 3.1 are the names of Laboratory technical areas which appear on Fig. 3.1.
-Los Alamos Scientific Laboratory operating groups have been indicated in parentheses in most cases.
+Listed in Table 3.1 are the numbers and names of Technical Areas now assigned to the Laboratory.
+Their location is shown on Fig. 3.1.
+Los Alamos Scientific Laboratory operating group designations have been indicated in parenthesis.